koffie/mdsage/README.rst

     sage: answer_to_ultimate_question()
     42

+More detailed documentation can be found at https://koffie.github.io/mdsage/doc/html/

 Developer's guide
 -----------------
 Want to contribute or modify mdsage?
 Excellent!
 This section presents some useful information on what is included in the package.